gchq/Gaffer/library/job-tracker-library/README.md

 ===================
 This module contains job tracker implementations.

-In order to make use of a job tracker you will need to add a dependency on the job tracker implementation you want e.g. job-tracker-jcs:
+By default the Job Tracker is disabled.
+To enable the job tracker you will need to add a dependency on the job tracker implementation you want e.g. job-tracker-jcs:

 ```